ZachScroggins/miniProjects/README.md

 ## Color Changer

 Change the color theme of the whole website.
 Pick from preset colors or enter hex code.
 Uses cookies to persist color choices and Context API to manage state.
-The color theme is integrated with custom SVG background I made in Adobe Illustrator and SVG from undraw.co.
+The color theme is integrated with custom SVG background I made in Adobe Illustrator and SVG from [undraw](https://undraw.co/).
 Used React.forwardRef() and [clsx](https://github.com/lukeed/clsx) to integrate SVG's with Material-UI theme colors.

 ## Task List